Oskop/YoCol/README.md

 In this implementation, i decide to add 196 classes of given dataset (car make and model) to pretrained weights file that can recognize 80 classes from COCO dataset.
 Before passing train images to YOLO, i labeling again the train images that have width upper than 300 pixel

 ### Color Classifier
 This color classifier focus on classify ten color that commonly used in a car.
-The color consist of black, blue, brown, gray, green, red, silver, white, and yellow.
+The color consist of black, blue, orange, green, red, violet, white, and yellow.
 Color are classified by using K-Neares Neşghbor Machine Learning classifier algorithm.
 This classifier is trained by image R, G, B Color Histogram values.
 The general work flow is given at the below.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/22610163/35335133-a9632c70-0125-11e8-9204-0b4bfd0702a7.png" {width=35px height=350px}>